Crash Test Hobby "Fly More - Fix Less"

 Shown above is the Pelican with a polyhedral wing and aileron wing.
 Which is best?
 If you are beginner I recommend the polyhedral wing.
 The aileron wing is fun for more advanced aerobatics.
 We offer a two wing kit for those of you who can't decide.
 The flying wing variation is a lot of fun and a great set up for the flying wing crowd.

 You have to match the motor and power to the plane.
 We have found that a 2S battery with a 2812-1534 motor and a 7x6 prop is an inexpensive set up that gives the right amount of power for slow flight for a small park.
 Upgrading the battery to a 3S with the same motor and prop makes the plane fast and aerobatic.
+You can fly with a 3S battery and back off the throttle for slower speed.

 We recommend rudder / aileron mixing for those buying the two wing kits.
-In order to have the fuselage able to fly either wing without having to reprogram the radio I have plug my ailerons into the rudder plug on the receiver and my rudder into the aileron plug on the receiver.
+In order to have the fuselage able to fly either wing without having to reprogram the radio.
+I have plug my ailerons into the rudder plug on the receiver and my rudder into the aileron plug on the receiver.
 I then mix the ailerons to rudder so I can switch wings without having to reprogram the radio.
 This does give rudder with the ailerons in normal flight but if I want clean aileron rolls I use the left rudder stick.
 The plane flies the same from a pilot point of view other than the rudder / aileron mix makes the plane turn faster and more aerobatic.

 The 34″ Pelican is made out of the same tough EPP foam as our combat wings making it one of the most durable trainers on the market.
 The entire EPP fuselage acts as a shock absorber and all the radio is buried in the foam to offer excellent protection.
 The low speed makes this a great plane for learning to fly.
 It is designed to fly slow and is great for small parks or fields where noise is an issue.
 This is one of the quietest planes I have flown.
 Many advanced flyers are flying this plane.
 It is just fun to fly.
 Try one and see for yourself.